richard-mcintyre/XHexEditor/README.md

 }
 ```

-> :information_source: ProgressDialog is from https://github.com/richard-mcintyre/XTaskDialog
+> :information_source: **ProgressDialog** is from https://github.com/richard-mcintyre/XTaskDialog

+## Example Application

+This repository contains an example application using the hex editor control using the project `XHexEditor.Wpf.App\XHexEditor.Wpf.App.csproj`.